agility/agility-content-management-js-sdk/README.md

  fileContent: blob
 })
 .then(function(mediaObj) {
- #check if media is not null/empty and has valid url for success
+ //check if media is not null/empty and has valid url for success })
-})
 .catch(function(error) {
- #handle error
+ //handle error
 });
 ```